RS291/Mod1_Movie_Project/README.md

 Then used matplotlib and seaborn to illustrate my results.

 My data used is a blend of the supplied CSV & TSV documents and a dataset of the 1000 top movies that I scraped from IMDB.
+My cleaning of the supplied data is found in DataCleaningProvidedCSVs.ipynb and the remainder of my code is found in ScrapingCLeaningModeling.ipynb.